clulab/tomcat-text/message_specs/header/header.md

 # Datatype: chat_analysis_message.header

-All messages will start with a header stating the UTC time of the message, the software version, and the message type.
+The message header contains the UTC message publication time, the message type, and the software version.

 ## TOPIC